William Sampson (lawyer): "Friend of Religious and Civil Liberty"

 In The Catholic Question in America (1813), Sampson reported on his success in People v.
 Phillips in maintaining that a Catholic priest, who had arranged restitution for a parishioner' theft, could not be made to compromise sacramental confession by identifying the culprit.
-With Richard Riker switching from the prosecution to join Sampson in the view that, until acting “counter to the fundamental principles of morality”, men are to be “protected in the free exercise of their religion", the court ruled for the defense, recognising priest-penitent privilege.
+With Richard Riker switching from the prosecution to join Sampson.in the view that, until acting "counter to the fundamental principles of morality", men are to be "protected in the free exercise of their religion", the court ruled for the defence, recognising priest-penitent privilege.

 Historians of American Catholicism regard Philips as a "signal victory for religious, ethnic, and cultural equality".
 Against the backdrop of nativist protest against Catholic-Irish immigration, in his report Sampson had felt it necessary to dispose of popular misconceptions of Catholic doctrine, and to remind Americans of "the superior equity and wisdom" of their jurisprudence by recalling Ireland's anti-Catholic Penal Laws in which "all the principles of law [were] reversed".

 In 1824, he and Thomas Addis Emmet, again supported by Riker, defended Irish weavers in Greenwich Village, charged with riot in a 12th of July confrontation with local Orangemen.
 As he had in Philips, Sampson took the opportunity to decry religious bigotry and to put Britain's resistance to complete Catholic Emancipation, on trial.

-In anticipation of Daniel O'Connell's victory at Westminster (the King signed the Catholic Relief Act ending the Protestant monopoly on parliament a month later), on St. Patrick’s Day, 1829, Sampson and MacNeven convened the “Friends of Religious and Civil Liberty” in Tammany Hall.
-The banqueting members were told they had gathered for same purpose that drew "good men of all nations and creeds" together in protesting the “enslavement of the Africans".
-The same connection (upon which, O'Connell, an ardent abolitionist, had himself insisted) had been confirmed for Sampson by France’s leading abolitionist, Abbé Henri Grégoire, who (via his translator, David Bailie Warden, veteran of the 1798 rebellion in County Down) had communicated his high praise for Sampson's achievement in Phillips.
+In anticipation of Daniel O'Connell's victory at Westminster (the King signed the Catholic Relief Act ending the Protestant monopoly on parliament a month later), on St. Patrick's Day, 1829, Sampson and MacNeven convened the "Friends of Religious and Civil Liberty" in Tammany Hall.
+The banqueting members were told they had gathered for same purpose that drew "good men of all nations and creeds" together in protesting the "enslavement of the Africans".
+The same connection (upon which, O'Connell, an ardent abolitionist, had himself insisted) had been confirmed for Sampson by France's leading abolitionist, Abbé Henri Grégoire.
+Via his translator, David Bailie Warden (a veteran of the 1798 rebellion in County Down), Grégoire had communicated his high praise for Sampson's achievement in Phillips.

 In 1831, Sampson had further occasion in Philadelphia to defend Catholics charged in an affray with Orangemen.
 It elicited the clearest statement of his republican conception of American citizenship.
-The American Orangemen think that the Catholics have "got into a Protestant country", but their republic,he argued, is "equally a Jewish country, a Seceding country, a fire worshiping country": it is "a country that tolerates all religions".
+The American Orangemen think that the Catholics have "got into a Protestant country", but their republic, he argued, is "equally a Jewish country, a Seceding country, a fire worshiping country": it is "a country that tolerates all religions".